Bowarc/learning_yew_wasm/README.md

 <link data-trunk rel="sass" href="index.scss" />
 ```

-I then found that with some small modification i was able to run what [trunk](https://github.com/trunk-rs/trunk) had built with a demo python server (`python -m http.server`)
+I then found that with some small modification i was able to run what [trunk](https://github.com/trunk-rs/trunk) had built with a demo python server.

 After that, when looking at how [trunk](https://github.com/trunk-rs/trunk) worked i saw that it was just a wrapper arround [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen).